 National College Credit Recommendation Service

 Maalot Educational Network | Evaluated Learning Experience

 Formerly Survey of Exceptional Children (PSY310)

 Traditional classroom model

-Upon successful completion of the course, students will be able to: validate the importance of inclusive education; outline the laws and legislation pertaining to students with special needs; identify each of the exceptionalities presented and recognize their symptoms in students in the classroom; explain basic diagnostic procedures; read and interpret IEP's; discuss the causative factors; and discuss basic intervention and specific classroom management techniques used in an inclusive classroom.
+Upon successful completion of the course, students will be able to: describe the history and importance of inclusive education; know and apply the laws and legislation pertaining to students with special needs; understand diagnostic procedures; read and interpret IEPs; describe the specific exceptionalities presented; identify their symptoms as manifested in the classroom; distinguish the causative factors of learning exceptionality; match intervention strategies and specific classroom management techniques in an inclusive classroom.

-Major topics include: introduction to the study of exceptional children: laws and legislation regarding individuals with special needs, early intervention, Regular Education Initiative, learning disabilities, mental retardation, attention deficit and hyperactivity disorder, speech and language disorders, autistic spectrum disorder, hearing impairment, visual impairment, emotional and behavioral disorders, physical disabilities and giftedness.
-Also discussed are the incidences of these phenomena, etiology, diagnosis and treatment, behavior management and intervention in the inclusive classroom.
+Topics covered are: introduction to the study of exceptional children: laws and legislation regarding individuals with special needs, early intervention, Regular Education Initiative, learning disabilities, mental retardation, attention deficit and hyperactivity disorder, speech and language disorders, autistic spectrum disorder, hearing impairment and visual impairment, emotional and behavioral disorders, physical disabilities and giftedness, the incidence of these phenomena, etiology, diagnosis and treatment, behavior management and intervention in the inclusive classroom.

 In the upper division baccalaureate degree category, 3 semester hours in Psychology (2/11) (4/16 revalidation) (3/21 revalidation).